Edinburgh and Northern Railway: A railway from Edinburgh to the Forth

-The first definite move to form a railway connection was the Edinburgh and Newhaven Railway, which obtained an Act of Parliament on 13 August 1836.
+The first definite move to form a railway connection was the Edinburgh and Newhaven Railway, which obtained an act of Parliament, the Edinburgh, Leith and Granton Railway Act 1836 (6 & 7 Will.
+4. c. cxxxi), on 13 August 1836.
 The engineering design for the line was by Thomas Grainger and John Miller, who had made their name on the Monkland and Kirkintilloch Railway in 1823, and a number of other Scottish lines subsequently.
-However the costs of building the line were beyond the resources of the Company, and nothing was done for some time.
+However the costs of building the line were beyond the resources of the company, and nothing was done for some time.

 After a change of northern terminal location, the Edinburgh, Leith and Newhaven Railway opened in 1842 as far as Trinity, a little to the west of Newhaven.
 However this intended harbour was not developed, and a further change of terminal, to Granton, was adopted.
 The line opened to there from Canal Street, in the complex that later became Waverley station, in 1846.
 The primary purpose of the line was the conveyance of passengers and goods to harbours on the Firth of Forth, from where ferries provided onward transport to locations in Fife and further afield, including northern parts of Scotland and the east coast of England.

 The Duke of Buccleuch developed Granton Harbour and arranged for efficient ferries to be operated from there to Fife; the principal ferry harbour was Burntisland.